aramis-lab/clinicadl_handbook/jupyter-book/index.md

 limitations by proposing an open-source framework for AD classification using convolutional neural networks and structural MRI.

-The `clinicadl` library was developed from the [AD-DL](https://github.com/aramis-lab/AD-DL) project, a GitHub repository hosting the source code of a scientific publication on the deep learning classification of brain images in the context of Alzheimer's disease.
+The `clinicadl` library was initially developed from the [AD-DL](https://github.com/aramis-lab/AD-DL) project, a GitHub repository hosting the source code of a scientific publication on the deep learning classification of brain images in the context of Alzheimer's disease.
 This framework comprises tools to automatically convert publicly available AD datasets into the BIDS standard, and a modular set of image preprocessing procedures, classification architectures and evaluation procedures dedicated to deep learning.
 This framework can be used to provide a baseline performance against which new methods can easily be compared.
 Researchers working